 Light Palace Hotel — This hotel is a great option if you’re looking for a nice place to stay while still supporting a local business.
 Well located close to the beach and the main sites, they have a great breakfast available and an array of clean and comfortable rooms available.
 Click here to see their latest prices

 Airbnb — Airbnb is also a great option for Batumi, as it is very popular to get a short-term apartment rental at this seaside retreat.
-There are numerous properties available on the platform and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are numerous properties available on the platform such as this stylish apartment right next to the beach.
+Click here to browse the best Airbnbs in Batumi.

 Not quite what you’re looking for?
 Click here to browse more Batumi hotels!